-Pell is awarded based on need as determined by the FAFSA for each award year.
+Pell eligibility is based on need as determined by the FAFSA for each award year.
 Available to eligible, undergraduate students.
-The amount awarded depends on your FAFSA Expected Family Contribution (EFC), Cost of Attendance (COA), and enrollment status as a full-time or part-time student.
+The amount packaged and disbursed depends on your FAFSA Expected Family Contribution (EFC), Cost of Attendance (COA), and enrollment status as a full-time or part-time student.

 The Pell Grant disburses in two payments over your academic year and funds are applied directly towards semester charges.
 Disbursements made for each semester are based on enrollment status at “census” (the Monday after start).

 Any change in enrollment status or failure to successfully complete a semester, could result in the loss of some or all Pell Grant funds, in accordance with general Pell and Federal Student Aid provisions.

 In accordance with 34 CFR 690.64, which allows schools to determine which award year to assign crossover payment periods, crossover students will be packaged with Pell Grant funding as follows:

 - Semester start dates of April, May, and June 2020: Students will be packaged with any remaining 2019-2020 eligible funding.
 If no eligibility exists for 2019-2020, packaging will include any eligible 2020-2021 funding.

 - Students for whom the April, May, or June 2020 semester is the last term of their Pell Eligible program may benefit and be packaged from the award year for which they have greater funding eligibility.
 Exceptions may be made on a case-by-case basis.

 The Department of Education’s Federal Pell Grant Program will allow an eligible student to receive up to 150 percent (the equivalent of one and one half school years or three disbursements) of their Federal Pell Grant Scheduled Award.
 To meet general requirements for Year-Round (150%) Pell, a student must be: